Appendix C — More Models

 • Reinforcement Learning

 Convolutional neural networks as currently implemented can be seen going back to LeNet in the late 1990s, and took off several years later with AlexNet and VGG.
-ResNet (residual networks) and Densenet are relatively more recent examples of CNNs, though even they have been around for several years at this point.
+ResNet (residual networks), Densenet, and YOLO are relatively more recent examples of CNNs, though even they have been around for several years at this point.
 Even so, several of these still serve as baseline models for image classification and object detection, either in practice or as a reference point for current model performance.
+In general, you’ll have specific models for certain types of tasks, such as segmentation, object tracking, etc.

 NLP and language processing more generally can be seen as evolving from matrix factorization and LDA, to neural network models such as word2vec and GloVe.
 In addition, the temporal nature of text suggested time-based models, including even more statistical models like hidden markov models back in the day.
 But in the neural network domain, we have standard Recurrent networks, then LSTMs, GRUs, Seq2Seq, and more that continued the theme.
-Now the field is dominated by attention-based transformers, of which BERT variants were popular early on, and OpenAI’s GPT is among the most famous example of modern larger language models, but there are many others that have been developed in the last few years, offered from Meta, Google, Anthropic and others.
+Now the field is dominated by attention-based transformers, of which BERT variants were popular early on, and OpenAI’s GPT is among the most famous example of modern larger language models.
+But there are many others that have been developed in the last few years, offered from Meta, Google, Anthropic and others.
+You can see some recent performance rankings, and note that there is not one model that is best at every task.

-Michael has surveyed some of the developments in deep learning for tabular data (Clark (2022)), and though he hasn’t seen anything as of this writing to change the general conclusion, he hopes to revisit the topic in earnest again in the future, so stay tuned.
+You’ll also find deep learning approaches to some of the models in the ML section, such as recommender systems, clustering, graphs and more.
+Michael has surveyed some of the developments in deep learning for tabular data (Clark (2022)), and though he hasn’t seen anything as of this writing to change the general conclusion there, he hopes to revisit the topic in earnest again in the future, so stay tuned.